omyllymaki/PySimpleGraph/README.md

 # Tiny DAG

-A small library to orchestrate function calls using graph structure.
+A small library to orchestrate and visualize function calls using graph structure.

 The library contains bare-bones implementation of computation (directed, acyclic) graph.
 User provides a graph structure (nodes) and input data for the graph.
 The graph executes every node in the graph and returns output of every node as the